 Variable importance and biomarker selection

-To understand which genes, mutations or gene sets are more influential on the outcome of your interest, the Playground calculates variable importance using state-of-the-art machine learning algorithms.
+To understand which genes, mutations or gene sets are more influential on the outcome of your study, the Playground platform calculates variable importance using state-of-the-art machine learning algorithms.
 The outcome can be multiple categories (classes) or patient survival.
 Using multiple algorithms we select the best biomarkers.
 We then train classifiers to build a prediction model for your data and phenotype of interest.

 Special immuno-oncology analytics